Overcoming Impostor Syndrome: A Lightworker's Journey to Self-Acceptance

 Spirit works through me—not because I’m perfect, but because I’m willing.

-Because you’re not an impostor.
+Because here’s the truth: you’re not an impostor.

-And the world is waiting for your light.
+The world is waiting for your light.

 Comments